ChristineGendron/MechaCar_Statistical_Analysis/README.md

 ![t-test individual lots del 3](Images/ttest_indiv_del3.png)

 We only reject the null hypothesis in one of the four t-tests- the one performed for lot 3.
 Lot 3 has a mean PSI that is statistically significantly different from the population mean of 1,500 (p-value of below 0.05).

+## Proposed Study Design: MechaCar vs Competition

+One metric that has not been included in the original MechaCar datasets and would be of interest to consumers is highway fuel efficiency.

+- Data showing MPG on highway routes could be provided in two sets- one for MechaCars, and one that combines a representative sample of comparable vehicles across other manufacturers.
+- The alternative hypothesis is that MechaCars are statistically more fuel efficient on highway routes than other manufacturers' vehicles.
+- This hypothesis would be tested using a two-sample t-test, using one sample from each dataset.